wendydoog/Data-process/README.md

 -----

 * How to process a redundant file in Python to make it become our required data-format?
-    1. eliminate unnecessary columns in a text file and save it to another file. [my directory](file1.md)
+    1. eliminate unnecessary columns in a text file and save it to another file. [click](file1.md)